lagom/lagom/docs/manual/java/guide/services/AdditionalRouters.md

 @[lagom-module-some-play-router-DI](code/docs/services/AdditionalRouters.java)

-The second variant should be used be used when the Router does not have any other dependencies and therefore can be immediately passed as an instance.
+The second variant should be used when the Router does not have any other dependencies and therefore can be immediately passed as an instance.

 @[lagom-module-some-play-router-instance](code/docs/services/AdditionalRouters.java)